Bristol-Myers Squibb to Pay $20M in Abilify Settlement

 Currently, Abilify is under a new investigation.
 Patients say the drug led to compulsive behaviors.
 Several studies agree.
 They are linking Abilify to pathological gambling, excessive shopping, overeating and hypersexuality in people with no previous history of this issue prior to taking the drug.

 In a 2013 French study, seven out of the eight patients who took the drug developed sudden and compulsive gambling behaviors.
-This overwhelming drive to gamble was also seen in another study this time in England.
+An English study also discovered this overwhelming drive to gamble.
 Many of these patients felt completely preoccupied with thoughts of gambling.
 It was so severe that some patients even considered committing crimes for gambling funds.

 The addiction can be so extreme that those taking Abilify continue the behavior even when it becomes a detriment to themselves.
 They max out credit cards, take out second mortgages on their homes and sometimes feel compelled to use unethical measures to get money to feed their addiction.
 The behavior becomes their sole reason to live.